Performance & Production Arts | UAL Extended Diploma in Performing Arts - Acting | Level 3

-This course develops your skills in a broad range of acting styles and techniques including physical theatre, improvisation, devising and script work.
+This course develops your skills in a broad range of acting styles and techniques, including physical theatre, improvisation, devising and script work.
 Actors work collaboratively to create and stage performances, learning through practical workshops, industry-relevant seminars and coursework.
 Industry-based projects and work experience opportunities are part of each course curriculum, enabling you to further develop the skills to progress to a career in the performance industry with the energy and confidence to thrive.
 Public performances in our 160-seat professional theatre and other spaces within and outside the College will prepare you for a successful career or for further study.

 If you do not have the above grades, you can start on one of the MET's Level 2 courses.